Blog Articles

 Enter a query: Top 3 products by total online sales by week for the last month.
 Just one simple question, no SQLs or complex data manipulation.

-Interpretation: You can instantly see top 3 best-sellers week by week Helpful for tracking emerging trends and monitoring sustained performance across weeks (e.g., Brand #220 white bread appears multiple times)
+Interpretation: Sales team can instantly see top 3 best-sellers week by week Helpful for tracking emerging trends and monitoring sustained performance across weeks (e.g., Brand #220 white bread appears multiple times)

 2. % of Total: Promotion Spend by Media Type